-Post year end, the Company announced on the 6th of October 2022 that it raised £696,000 (before expenses) through a Placing of 23,199,984 New Ordinary Shares of GBP0.01 each ("Placing Shares") at a price of 3 pence per Placing Share (the "Placing").
-Investors in the Placing will also receive one three year warrant per Placing Share to subscribe for one new ordinary share at a cost of 4.8p per share ("Investor Warrants").
-The Company has also issued 524,000 broker warrants that are exercisable at 3p for a period of 3 years ("Broker Warrants").
+Post year end, the Company announced on the 2nd of October 2023 that it raised £2m (before expenses) through a Placing of 200m New Ordinary Shares of GBP0.01 each ("Placing Shares") at a price of 1 pence per Placing Share (the "Placing").
+Investors in the Placing will also receive one two year warrant per Placing Share to subscribe for one new ordinary share at a cost of 2p per share ("Investor Warrants").